 What is Emotional Exhaustion?

 Emotional exhaustion refers to the state of feeling completely fatigued and worn out with life.
-If you find yourself saying, “I am feeling so drained”, it’s safe to say you’re battling with emotional exhaustion.
-This state of being is caused by constant exposure to stressors in both your personal and work life.
+If you find yourself saying, “I am feeling so drained”, it’s safe to say you’re battling emotional exhaustion.
+This state of being is caused by constant exposure to stressors in all areas of your life.

 Stress triggers could be any of the following:

-High levels of pressure in the work environment (think of our frontline health workers and what they’ve been enduring for the past 18 months!)
+High levels of pressure in the work environment (think of our frontline health workers and what they’ve been enduring for the past couple of years!)

 Raising a family

-Working in a job that makes you unhappy or having to do long hours
+Working in a job that makes you unhappy or having put in long hours

 Loss of a job

 Financial insecurities or lack of money

 Divorce (especially those that are dragged out)